luyadev/luya/docs/guide/luya-package-dev.md

 ## Create basic extension with a block

+You can use this sekeleton for a new package: https://github.com/luyadev/luya-package-skeleton

 1. Create a repository on GitHub, make sure the repository is public, otherwise we can not register on packagist.org.
 2. Create a composer.json with basic informations about the vendor and package name.
 Replace username with your github username or vendor name, and package with the package name.
 Example `nadar/luya-material-blocks`.
 ```json